Motley Fool Stock Advisor Review – 2017 Stock Picking Performance Review

 |Sector||Return||% of Picks||Annualized Return|

-The top performing sectors were information technology, financials and communication services with information technology yielding the highest return of 198%
+The top performing sectors were information technology, healthcare and industrials with information technology yielding the highest return of 98%

 Performance vs. The Market (Annualized)